KDE/digikam-doc/setup_application/miscs_settings.rst

     :alt:
     :align: center

-    Progress Dialog to Get the new Version Available Online
+    Progress Dialog under Windows to Get the new Version Available Online

 When the download is complete, a checksum is computed to be sure that files is not corrupted.
 If all is fine, a new dialog appears as below.